 Cross-infection became a real problem in the 1990s in relation to Burkholderia cepacia, some strains of which can cause very serious health problems in those with cystic fibrosis.
 It was agreed by CF clinicians that those with Burkholderia cepacia should be segregated from other people with cystic fibrosis.
-It subsequently emerged that there are several strains of Burkholderia cepacia (since referred to as Burkholderia cepacia complex) and some are more serious than others so people with Burkholderia cepacia complex.
+It subsequently emerged that there are several strains of Burkholderia cepacia (since referred to as Burkholderia cepacia complex) and some are more serious than others so people with Burkholderia cepacia complex were then further segregated according to the strain they had.